 The footing and foundation inspections occur after the grading has been done and the forms have been laid for the footing and/or the foundation.
 These inspections my be requested together or separately depending if you are pouring them at one time or at two separate times.

-This inspection occurs after the insulation has been installed, but prior to drywall, and checks to see that is complete and of the proper R-Value.
+This inspection occurs after the insulation has been installed, but prior to drywall, and checks to see that t is complete and of the proper R-Value.
 The R-Value tells the inspector it's the correct thickness.

 When building work is complete (all electrical, plumbing, and HVAC should be completed for this inspection) the inspector will make their final inspection to ensure that everything has been completed correctly.
-They will test smoke detectors, test outlets, check items for compliance with manufacturer's specifications, ensure there are no penetrations betwen the garage and the living space for fire spread, check that required handrails and guardrails are installed if necessary, check that exhaust fans are in working order, check all other mechanical equipment, check final grading/landscaping, ensure siding is sealed correctly, and ensure that the house is safe for occupancy.
+They will test smoke detectors, test outlets, check items for compliance with manufacturer's specifications, ensure there are no penetrations between the garage and the living space for fire spread, check that required handrails and guardrails are installed if necessary, check that exhaust fans are in working order, check all other mechanical equipment, check final grading/landscaping, ensure siding is sealed correctly, and ensure that the house is safe for occupancy.

 Your project is complete!
 Constructing to codes ensure that you or the next family to own your